iudofia2026/youtubedubber.com/frontend/FRONTEND_CONTEXT.md

 - ✅ **File Preview System** - Complete audio preview player with play/pause, seek, volume control, and real-time progress tracking
 - ✅ **Development Authentication Bypass** - Complete development mode for testing without Supabase setup
 - ✅ **Marketing Pages** - Comprehensive Features, Pricing, and How it Works pages with professional UI/UX
+- ✅ **Homepage How it Works Section** - Added 4-step process explanation directly on homepage for new users
-- ✅ **Navigation Updates** - Added links to all new pages in main navigation
+- ✅ **Navigation Optimization** - Streamlined navigation by removing How it Works (moved to homepage)
 - ✅ **Footer Updates** - Updated footer links to point to actual pages instead of hash links

 **Next Steps**: Continue with remaining high-impact, low-effort items from the expansion roadmap.